 - stay at least 6 feet away from people when out in public

-- avoid physical contact like handshakes, hugs, and kisses in social situations
+- avoid physical contact such as handshakes, hugs, and kisses in social situations

-In addition to staying at home and practicing social distancing, here are some common sense steps you can take to help avoid being exposed to this or any harmful virus:
+In addition to limiting contact with other people, here are some steps you can take to help protect yourself and others against this virus or any harmful germs:

-- wash your hands frequently using soap and water for at least 20 seconds, especially after being out in public
+- Wash your hands frequently using soap and water for at least 20 seconds, especially after being out in public, coughing, sneezing, or blowing your nose.

-- use alcohol-based hand sanitizer when soap and water aren’t available
+- Use alcohol-based hand sanitizer with at least 60% alcohol when soap and water aren’t available.

-- clean and disinfect surfaces you touch daily, including things you might not think of like doorknobs, light switches, faucet handles, and phones.
-Make sure you use a cleaning agent that is effective for killing viruses.
+- Clean and disinfect surfaces you touch daily, including things you might not think of such as doorknobs, light switches, faucet handles, and phones.
+Make sure you use a cleaning agent that the Environmental Protection Agency says is effective for killing this virus.

 If you are receiving treatment for breast cancer that can weaken your immune system or cause lung problems, or if you are living with breast cancer that has metastasized to the lungs, the following extra precautions may help you protect yourself: